 Electronic Media Promotion

 Tools and techniques of promotion for electronic media.
 Emphasis on media needs, community relations and problems unique to the electronic media promoter.
-Prerequisites: BCA 210 with a C or better or signed Integrative Public Relations major; BCA 311; limited to juniors or above; or graduate standing.
+Prerequisite: BCA 211 with a C or better or signed Integrative Public Relations major; Pre/Co-requisite BCA 311; limited to juniors or above; or graduate standing.

 Current communication theories and practices in organizational crisis management and external crisis communication.
 Emphasis on public relations and communication.
 This course may be offered in an online format.
 Prerequisites: COM 251, 301, with a grade of C (2.0) or better and completion of 56 credit hours; or JRN 350, 369 with a grade of C (2.0) or better and completion of 56 hours; or graduate standing.